xfbs/dotfiles/README.md

 My goal is to keep these as simple as possible.

+## Install Packages

+If you are on macOS, you can simply run

+    brew bundle

+To install all packages.
+This might be a lot of packages, and not necessarily ones that are useful to you.

 ## Structure

 All of these modules is self-contained, they don't depend on each other in any way.
 Feel free to read some of them, they are quite simple.